Considerations and limitations for querying data registered with Lake Formation - Amazon Athena

 This occurs when column metadata is stored in table properties for tables using either the Apache Avro storage format or using a custom Serializer/Deserializer (SerDe) in which table schema is defined in table properties along with the SerDe definition.
 When using Athena with Lake Formation, we recommend that you review the contents of table properties that you register with Lake Formation and, where possible, limit the information stored in table properties to prevent any sensitive metadata from being visible to users.

-Working with Lake Formation permissions to views
+Understand Lake Formation and views

 For data registered with Lake Formation, an Athena user can create a VIEW only if they have Lake Formation permissions to the tables, columns, and source Amazon S3 data locations on which the VIEW is based.
 After a VIEW is created in Athena, Lake Formation permissions can be applied to the VIEW.
 Column-level permissions are not available for a VIEW.
 Users who have Lake Formation permissions to a VIEW but do not have permissions to the table and columns on which the view was based are not able to use the VIEW to query data.
 However, users with this mix of permissions are able to use statements like DESCRIBE VIEW, SHOW CREATE VIEW, and SHOW COLUMNS to see VIEW metadata.
 For this reason, be sure to align Lake Formation permissions for each VIEW with underlying table permissions.
 Cell filters defined on a table do not apply to a VIEW for that table.
 Resource link names must have the same name as the resource in the originating account.
 There are additional limitations when working with views in a cross-account setup.
-For more information about setting up permissions for shared views across accounts, see Cross-account Data Catalog access.
+For more information about setting up permissions for shared views across accounts, see Configure cross-account Data Catalog access.

 Lake Formation fine-grained access control and Athena workgroups